emqx/emqx-rel/README.md

 # emqttd-relx

-The release project for emqttd 2.0
+The release project for EMQ 2.0

 ## Build